infinimesh/sensorterminal-quickstart/README.md

     bash create-certs.sh device

 to generate device.crt and device.key.
+Login to [Infinimesh](https://console.infinimesh.app/), click on the + button, give the device a name (e.g. "Terminal_40"), select your namespace, set the device to enabled and upload the device.crt file.
+(The device.key file is the private key, don't give it away!)
+Click submit and the device is created and given an id (hex number like 0x59).

 Happy hacking!